Ethereum-Listing-Service/About-ELS/README.md

 ## Getting Started
-To get started with ELS, please refer to the documentation for detailed instructions on setting up your environment, deploying smart contracts, and interacting with the platform.
+To get started with ELS, please refer to the documentation for detailed instructions on setting up your environment, deploying smart contracts, and interacting with us.

 ## Contributing